meerageorge/DUSTMAKER/README.md

 				dopio.hm().invokePresetMenu(dopioprsts)

 ## Creation of GUI:

+		1. An otl is improted to change they density of dust and visualitation

-		1. Created graphical user interface with pyside
+		2. Created graphical user interface with pyside

-		2. Window title is 'DUST MAKER' with a horse gallop icon
+		3. Window title is 'DUST MAKER' with a horse gallop icon

-		3. Has some labels for selecting the character animation and selecting the display of simulation.
+		4. Has some labels for selecting the character animation and selecting the display of simulation.

 		Size and position of label is set using setGeometry.